Sharing Understanding

 I believe that religion is essential for human survival.
 In its ideal form, religion offers a way of life that focuses on serving the well-being of all living beings, the Earth, and the cosmos.
 Religious values are human values that reflect the best collective wisdom, experience, and rational critical thinking of the community.
 All religious rites, ceremonies, and narratives are the means and methods by which these values are sanctified in every aspect of community life.
 Religion is the bond that unites all kinds of human communities.

-I aim to uncover the paramount significance of agape consciousness and our unwavering commitment to pursuing truth and universal good through comprehensive use of rational critical thinking, making use of every conceivable mode of human expression.
+I aim to uncover the paramount significance of agape consciousness and our unwavering commitment to pursuing truth and universal good through rational critical thinking, using every conceivable mode of human expression.
 This includes our collective critical thinking, well-defined values, and purposeful efforts to extract meaning from them.
-It stands as a dynamic concept emerging from the vast and ever-expanding body of human knowledge and experiences, serving as a social process to establish reality driven by our core values.
+It is a dynamic concept emerging from the vast and ever-expanding human knowledge and experiences.
+It is a social process to establish reality driven by our core values.
 This process is exemplified in Opthē.

 People often claim that humans are essentially “good,” but this is a dubious statement.
 We have survived the evolutionary struggle through various degrees of socialization, countering our inclination toward total self-concern.
 However, we are by nature very violent and exploitative of others.
 Some philosophers, like Thomas Hobbes, argue that humans are inherently selfish and violent and that society only exists where humans surrender their freedom to be themselves to external authority.